- REVIEWING ADVENTURES

 well

-together that the real adventure takes off - the adventure of personal
+together that the real adventure takes off - the adventure of

 and social development.
-It is an adventure which includes three
+It is an adventure which includes

 interdependent elements:

-The challenge is to discover ways of merging
+new and challenging activities new group experiences and new ways of learning The challenge is to discover ways of merging

-these three elements rather than attempting to depend on any one model
+these three elements rather than attempting to depend on any

 or sequence as a guide for practice.